Johtli/Textbased-game/README.md

 # Textbased-game
-This is a textbased game
+This is a textbased game made 2018
+PLZ dont copy